flutter/website/src/content/testing/common-errors.md

 [open an issue]: {{site.repo.this}}/issues/new/choose
 [submit a pull request]: {{site.repo.this}}/pulls

+## A solid red or grey screen when running your app

+Typically called a "red (or grey) screen of death", this is sometimes how Flutter lets you know that there's an error.

+The red screen can appear when the app runs in debug or profile mode.
+The grey screen can appear when the app runs in release mode.

+Generally, these errors occur when there's an uncaught exception (and you might need another try-catch block), or when there is some rendering error, such as an overflow error.

+The following articles provide some useful insights on debugging this sort of error:

+* [Flutter errors demystified][] by Abishek
+* [Understanding and addressing the grey screen in Flutter][] by Christopher Nwosu-Madueke
+* [Flutter stuck on white screen][] by Kesar Bhimani

+[Flutter errors demystified]: {{site.medium}}/@hpatilabhi10/flutter-errors-demystified-red-screen-errors-vs-debug-console-errors-acb3b8ed2625
+[Flutter stuck on white screen]: https://www.dhiwise.com/post/flutter-stuck-on-white-screen-understanding-and-fixing
+[Understanding and addressing the grey screen in Flutter]: {{site.medium}}/@LordChris/understanding-and-addressing-the-grey-screen-in-flutter-5e72c31f408f

 ## 'A RenderFlex overflowed…'

 RenderFlex overflow is one of the most frequently